 A news site that offers articles in plain English arranged by topic, galleries of science images, Top 9 and 10 lists, videos, and more.

 Highwire is a gateway to mainly free, full text, scholarly journals in the sciences.
 Offerings include Proceedings of the National Academy of Sciences.
 Journals that are full text, say Free Site in a tan block to the right of the title.
 Highwire's articles are NOT light reading, but they look excellent in a paper's works cited, and they may not be available as full text in your library's databases.

 BiomedCentral features over a hundred full text, freely available, scholarly life science journals in a variety of subdisciplines.
 Access to full search capability requires free registration, and the level is aimed at those who are either very motivated or who have had college biology, but these articles look great in a works cited and are both authoritative and sophisticated.

 Biomed Central Blogs Readable, in-depth articles by scientist bloggers.
 Topics are newsworthy and open new horizons.
-The blog entries also offer links to scholarly articles possibly available through GALILEO.
+The blog entries also offer links to scholarly articles possibly available through the library web page.